-For a number of years, things had grown fairly static and it was tempting to think that Linux had developed a certain maturity.
+For several years, things had grown fairly static and it was tempting to think that Linux had developed a certain maturity.
 At the time of writing, it has passed its twentieth birthday and some things still show no sign of settling down even if other things have.
 In many ways, that is no bad thing at all.

-Another change that Debian now has both Linux and FreeBSD variants.
+Another change is that Debian now has both Linux and FreeBSD variants.
 That’s great from the standpoint of choice and means that it doesn’t appear in this list anymore.
-For now, it gets its own page and may be joined on there by Gentoo if their FreeBSD efforts reach fruition.
+For now, it gets its page and might be joined on there by Gentoo if their FreeBSD efforts reach fruition.
 For other BSD UNIX distros, there’s the UNIX operating system page.
-So far, these seem to be keep away from the Linux kernel even if they draw on other developments in their counterpart’s world.
+So far, these seem to be keeping away from the Linux kernel even if they draw on other developments in their counterpart’s world.

-After having a completely alphabetical list, I have decided to separate the entries out under various categories.
+After having a completely alphabetical list, I have decided to separate the entries into various categories.
 Some are functional in that they specialise in ensuring privacy or will run on older machines.
 One heading is philosophical in that it relates to the idea of liberty as it applies to software usage.
 Beyond those, distros are classified according to their basis: Arch, Debian, Fedora, Gentoo or Slackware.
-At the end, we have those that fall into no other category.
+In the end, we have those that fall into no other category.

 The website is in Spanish but this is a distro for musicians, as the name might apply.
-Apparently, it is based on Debian and Knoppix.
+It apparently is based on Debian and Knoppix.

-What we have here is another Linux distro than be embedded on different devices and is kept lightweight to ensure universality.
+What we have here is another Linux distro that can be embedded on different devices and is kept lightweight to ensure universality.

 Think of this as Ubuntu with only Free Software included and you have the point of this distro.
 Given that Robert Stallman of the FSF likes it, meeting that goal seems to be assured now.

 The controversy about security agencies eavesdropping on internet communications has upset some and here are some distros offering anonymity and privacy.
-Of course, none of these should be used for unlawful purposes since there are those in less liberal countries who need the invisibility in order to speak their minds.
+Of course, none of these should be used for unlawful purposes since there are those in less liberal countries who need invisibility to speak their minds.

 For a long time, I was under the impression that anything catering for Network Assisted Storage servers either came with the devices or was based on BSD.
 A review in Linux Voice changed that understanding and a spare PC was set up with one of the options below.
 Previously, I had tried FreeNAS with no success because the installation CD’s that I had made would not boot up the machine for whatever reason.